gibil create

 Examples

-# Basic — forge a server with defaults
+# Basic — forge a server on the default provider

 gibil create --name my-app